Kong Mesh data plane on Universal

-This also means that without transparent proxying you must update your codebases to consume those external services on 127.0.0.1
+When transparent proxying isn’t enabled, the outbound service dependencies have to be manually specified in the Dataplane entity.
+This also means that without transparent proxying, you must update your codebases to consume those external services on 127.0.0.1, on the port specified in the outbound section.

-for a hypothetical Redis service and then start the kuma-dp
+For example, here’s how to start a Dataplane for a Redis service, and then start the kuma-dp process:

 cat dp.yaml